MayamaTakeshi/sip-lab/README.md

 The module is known to work properly in Ubuntu 18.04.4, Debian 8 and Debian 10 (and it is expected to work in Debian 9).
+It works with node v.10.
+It doesn't work with node v.8.